SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 # AutoFactory (Java Only)

-ChoreoLib provides the `AutoFactory` ([Java](/api/choreolib/java/choreo/auto/AutoFactory.html)) class as a higher level API to make it easier to create complex auto routines inside your robot code.

 !!! note
     This API is only available for Java.
 C++ and Python users should instead utilize the [Trajectory API](./trajectory-api.md).

-Creating an `AutoFactory` can be done using `Choreo.createAutoFactory()`.
-It is recommended for your `AutoFactory` to be created at the Robot scope (e.g. in the `Robot` or `RobotContainer` constructor), not in the drive subsystem.
+ChoreoLib provides the `AutoFactory` ([Java](/api/choreolib/java/choreo/auto/AutoFactory.html)) class as a higher level API to make it easier to create complex auto routines inside your robot code.

 ```java title="Robot.java"
 public class Robot extends TimedRobot {